Regional Agreement for the Medium Frequency Broadcasting Service in Region 2

 The Regional Agreement for the Medium Frequency Broadcasting Service in Region 2, commonly known as the Rio Agreement, is an international treaty defining standards for AM band (mediumwave) radio stations.
-It was signed in Rio de Janeiro, Brazil on 19 December 1981 and took effect on 1 July 1983 at 08:00 UTC.
-The agreement was the result of a conference organized by the International Telecommunication Union (ITU), and set standards for the ITU's Region 2, covering the western hemisphere countries located in North America, South America, and the Caribbean.
+It was signed in Rio de Janeiro, Brazil, on 19 December 1981 and took effect on 1 July 1983 at 08:00 UTC.
+The agreement was the result of a conference organized by the International Telecommunication Union (ITU), and set standards for ITU Region 2, covering the western hemisphere countries located in North America, South America, and the Caribbean.

 A major feature of the agreement was the division of stations into three main classifications: Class A, normally limited to 100 kilowatts (kW) daytime and 50 kW at night; Class B, limited to 50 kW, and Class C, limited to a nighttime power of 1 kW.
 Individual nations were also authorized to make further refinements based on their particular circumstances.